 The Snæfellsnes Peninsula is in large part made up of Snæfellsjökull National Park.
 With an abundance of hikes, beaches and ocean cliffs to explore, Snæfellsnes makes for a fantastic day trip.
 The Snæfellsjökull glacier, which sits atop a dormant volcano, can be seen from miles around on a clear day.
 It’s possible to hike over the glacier but this can only be done with an experienced guide and proper equipment.
 In this area, you’ll also find Kirkjufell (Church Mountain) which is the most-photographed mountain in Iceland.
 You’ll recognize it from its feature in the Game of Thrones series, in which it was known as “Arrowhead Mountain”.
 Snæfellsnes is a two-hour drive north of Reykjavík.
 It makes a great start to your ring-road journey if you’re traveling clockwise, or a great ending if counter-clockwise.

 How long should you take to drive around Iceland?

-How long should you take to drive around Iceland? it’s recommended to plan at least seven days for a ring road trip.
-However, the longer the better.
+How long should you take to drive around Iceland?
+We recommend planning at least seven days for a ring road trip.
+However, the longer, the better.
 In spite of its small size, Iceland is so full of wonders that it requires proper exploration.
-There are an abundance of campsites, hostels, and hotels spread throughout the country, with varying prices to suit your budget.
+There is an abundance of campsites, hostels, and hotels spread throughout the country, with varying prices to suit your budget.
 We have you covered on your rental car in Iceland and can recommend the best excursion companies for you to book with.
 Make the most of your time in Iceland with whale watching, glacier hiking, snorkeling, and ice-cave diving.
 Don’t forget to bring warm clothes and sturdy footwear, no matter the season.
 Iceland has famously mild, unpredictable weather and is entirely composed of sharp lava rock.

 Samuel Hogarth, Cars Iceland.